Travertine Bathroom Vanity Tops: Pros, Cons & Care - Willow Bath and Vanity

 Pros

-• Warm, natural tones that add instant character
+• Warm, natural tones that add instant character and calm

-• Every slab is unique
+• Every slab is unique, with one-of-a-kind movement and coloring

-• On-trend, spa-like aesthetic
+• On-trend, spa-like aesthetic that pairs naturally with wood

 Cons and care